projectara/greybus-spec/source/index.rst

 response.
 The second byte indicates which module contains the interface whose link up condition is being reported.
-The third byte is used for modules with more than one interface to indicate which interface on the module now has a functioning UniPro link.
-The final byte indicates the UniPro device id that was assigned to that link.
+The third byte is used for modules with more than one interface to indicate which interface on the module now has a functioning |unipro| link.
+The final byte indicates the |unipro| device id that was assigned to that link.

 .. list-table::
    :header-rows: 1